lasit/precision-rifle-load-development-v3/docs/COMPONENTS.md

 The Data Analysis module (`pyqt_app/modules/data_analysis.py`) provides tools for analyzing and visualizing test data.
 It:

-- Displays test data in a table
+- Displays test data in a table with comprehensive columns
-- Provides filtering options for test data
+- Provides filtering options for test data with calendar widgets for date selection
-- Generates charts and visualizations
+- Generates charts and visualizations for accuracy and velocity metrics
-- Allows exporting of analysis results
+- Allows filtering by various parameters including group size, velocity, and shot count
+- Handles missing data gracefully with robust error handling

+### Key Classes

+- `TestDataModel`: Custom table model for displaying test data
+- `MatplotlibCanvas`: Custom canvas for embedding Matplotlib plots in PyQt

 ### Key Methods

 - `__init__()`: Initializes the widget and sets up the UI
-- `setup_ui()`: Sets up the UI components
+- `setup_ui()`: Sets up the UI components with filter groups and visualization tabs
-- `load_tests()`: Loads all tests from the active database
+- `load_data()`: Loads all tests from the active database
-- `filter_tests()`: Filters tests based on user criteria
+- `apply_filters()`: Filters tests based on user criteria with robust error handling
-- `generate_charts()`: Generates charts and visualizations
+- `update_plots()`: Updates the accuracy, velocity, and combined plots
 - `refresh()`: Refreshes the test data

 ## Create Test Module